 Early years hours for your nursery pupils are entered in the early years provider portal and the school census.
-Historically, these two collections were both based upon census week.
+For this autumn 2021 census, these two collections are both based upon census week.

 When completing the census return, schools may find it beneficial to refer to their portal return as a starting point.
 The portal provides a ‘Headcount’ report which can be used as a guide when completing the hours section of the census.
 This can be accessed via the Provider Portal > Headcount>Provider Home>View All Tasks>Change status to Historical>Select Task > Download.
 Please remember if any children’s hours have changed since entry into the portal, these need to be amended in the census.
 You also need to ensure that any children who started after you completed the early years portal have the appropriate hours recorded in the census.